Bimbo Oloyede

-Oloyede is in the initiator of the Women Optimum Development Foundation, WODEF, an NGO that raises awareness about issues concerning young girls and women.
+Oloyede is the initiator of the Women Optimum Development Foundation, WODEF, an NGO that raises awareness about issues concerning young girls and women.

 Oloyede, according to records, has put in over forty years’ work life in Nigeria's broadcast media.
-Her speaking engagements, on the platform of trending "Strictly Speaking Limited"; as the Founder & Trainer, has helped not a few women journalists gained some remarkable confidence in public speaking.
+Her speaking engagements, on the platform of trending "Strictly Speaking Limited"; as the Founder & Trainer, has helped not a few women journalists gain some remarkable confidence in public speaking.
 And as a life coach, Oloyede had hosted several public speaking and training sessions for women in Nigeria.

 Her WODEF has actually been rewarding the role of deserving women committed to making their communities better for over a decade.

+Olayede established partnerships with international organizations such as UNFPA, UN Women, UNIC, and USAID.

 Oloyede is actually a multi-talented woman who has played several roles in the Nigerian society including being an on-the-spur-of-the-moment compere person among others.

+Here’s a smoother, rewritten version:

+Oloyede, "You've enjoyed a flourishing career.
+What would you say has kept you relevant all these years?"
+She replied.